lcnetdev/scriptshifter/README.md

 ## Command-line interface

 Various Scriptshifter commands can be accessed via the shell command `sscli`.
-At the moment only a few essential admin and testing tools are available.
-More commands can be made avaliable on an as-needed basis.
+At the moment a few essential admin and testing tools are available, as well as a transliteration function.
+More commands can be made available on an as-needed basis.

 Help menu: